OscarMrZ/oscarmrz.github.io/README.md

-# AFRAME playground
+# A-frame playground

-Here I have all my experiments and webpages using a-frame.
+All my experiments using a-frame.